 - Travel 2 km through “no man’s land” with a collectivo or taxi to the actual border.
 If you booked the complete trip in your hostel, the same minivan that brought you here will take you to the actual border.

-- Cross the border on foot.
+- Cross the borderline on foot.

 - Get your entry stamp at the Guatemalan migration office.
 No entry fees required, but it could be that they charge you a small fee anyway!